 When most of us think of AdWords, chances are Search network is what comes to mind first.

 Think of it this way: Search Network = ads on search engines.
-These are the ads that show up at the top of a results
+These are the ads that show up at the top of a results page.

 And it’s not just Google either – AdWords powers the ads on many other search engines.
 These search partners as they’re called even include long-time rival Yahoo!